Skip to content

 expressiveCode.terminalWindowFallbackTitle

-# Sync any remote updates
+# Pull any remote updates your profiles reference

-ctxloom remote sync
+ctxloom remote pull

 # Check your current profile